Jaimeloeuf/BigQuery-Analytics/README.md

 - Contains all the queries currently used in production.
 - Also contains all the queries that are being worked on right now.
 - Similiar queries in this directory may also be grouped together too.

+.vscode workspace config file is also saved.
+Feel free to use it or not.